Citroën C5 Aircross

-The Citroën C5 Aircross is a compact crossover SUV produced by the French automaker Citroën since late 2017.
-It started as the Citroën Aircross concept car which was unveiled at the 2015 Shanghai Auto Show.
+The Citroën C5 Aircross is a compact crossover SUV produced by the French automaker Citroën since 2017.
+The first generation model was previewed by the Concept Citroën Aircross concept car which was unveiled at the 2015 Shanghai Auto Show.
 The production version was officially presented for the Chinese market at the 2017 Shanghai Auto Show.

-Overview
+The second generation model was released in April 2025, it is based on the Stellantis' SLTA Medium platform, shared with a wider range of other Stellantis vehicles.

+First generation (C84; 2017)

 In Europe, the model was presented at the 2018 Geneva Motor Show, and sales began later that year with the 2019 model.
 In 2018 production of the C5 Aircross started as well in France at the PSA plant in Rennes.
 The model takes advantage of the 100-million-euro investment share of Groupe PSA.
 The C5 Aircross is also assembled in India as CKD since January 2021.

 Features

 On the technical side, the C5 Aircross is part of the Citroën "Advanced Comfort" program.
 Efforts have focused, in particular, on interior space and interior luminosity (notably through a large panoramic sliding roof) and on suspension comfort, via a new progressive hydraulic thrust system.

 The C5 Aircross is equipped with optional 12.3-inch TFT digital dashboard screen and an 8-inch capacitive HD touchscreen.
 In terms of driving aids, the C5 Aircross offers optional automatic emergency braking, blind spot monitoring or adaptive cruise control (with automatic stop).
 A torque vectoring system marketed as the Grip Control and start assist are also available.
 Lane-keeping assistance and traffic sign recognition were optional.

 The European version has a choice of two petrol engines: the 1.2-litre PureTech 130 PS and the 1.6-litre PureTech 180 PS, as well as two diesel versions: the 1.5-litre BlueHDi 130 PS and the 2.0-litre BlueHDi 180 PS.
 Depending on the version, these different engines can be coupled to a six-speed manual gearbox, or an eight-speed EAT8 automatic transmission.

 The C5 Aircross is also the first Citroën vehicle equipped with a plug-in hybrid powertrain.
-Introduced in November 2019, the plug-in hybrid system combines a PureTech 180 gasoline engine that develops 180 PS with an 80 kW electric motor, with a fully-electric range of around 50 km under WLTP testing standards.
+Introduced in November 2019, the plug-in hybrid system combines a PureTech 180 petrol engine that develops 180 PS with an 80 kW electric motor, with a fully-electric range of around 50 km under WLTP testing standards.

-China
+Chinese market

-Sales in China started in the fall of 2017 for the 2018 model year.
+Sales in China started in late 2017.
 The engine options in China are the standard modern turbocharged 1.6-litre (350THP) and 1.8-litre (380THP) engines that are used as well in the Chinese Citroën C5 and C6 and the Peugeot 4008 and 5008 and the Peugeot 508 and some DS models.
 All these models use the 6 speed third-generation Tiptronic automatic transmission.
 The European and Chinese cars are largely identical, apart from the engine and gearbox options.
 In the interior, the European version has three individual adjustable and foldable seats, while the Chinese model has a fixed folding 60:40 bench at the back.